 3.48.
-As stated in paragraph 3.31, the Regulations require that CDD measures are carried out on a risk-based approach, as set out in Part I, Chapter 5.
+As stated in paragraph 3.31, the Regulations require that customer due diligence measures are carried out on a risk-based approach, as set out in Part I, Chapter 5.
 Electronic money is issued in a range of products, for a range of purposes covering a spectrum of risk - from the purchase of goods and services, to person-to-person payments.
-An issuer's risk-based approach to CDD measures will, as required by the Regulations, depend on the type of product or transaction involved.
+An issuer's risk-based approach to customer due diligence measures will, as required by the Regulations, depend on the type of product or transaction involved.